• Skip to main content

 What Climbing Cadence is Best for Knees?

-Question: I’ve heard that it’s better for knees if you spin a lower gear on climbs rather than mash a big gear.
+QUESTION: I’ve heard that it’s better for knees if you spin a lower gear on climbs rather than mash a big gear.
 Why is it harder on the knees to pedal at a slower rpm?
 What about pedaling slowly when out of the saddle? — Jim M.

-Coach Fred Matheny Replies: Good questions!
+RBR REPLIES: Good questions!
 The important element here isn’t the total time taken to climb the hill, but rather the total load on the knees during any given pedal stroke.

 If you ride up the hill in three minutes at 80 rpm, you’ve divided the total work into 240 pieces (3 x 80).
 It takes the same amount of work to climb the hill in three minutes in a bigger gear at 60 rpm, but the work has been divided by only 180.